Jennifer Hrstic

 Your pain is valid, regardless of the source:

-Bereavement: The death of a parent, partner, child, friend, or family member.
+Bereavement: Grieving the death of a parent, partner, child, friend, or family member.

-Divorce or Separation: The death of the us and the future you planned.
+Divorce or Separation: The loss of the us and the future you planned.

 Infertility or Pregnancy Loss: Grieving a future that didn't happen.